+Silicon Valley Extension.
+VTA's Silicon Valley Extension (formerly referred to as the Silicon Valley Rapid Transit, or SVRT, Project) is a sixteen-mile extension of the BART System from BART's Warm Springs/South Fremont station in Fremont to the cities of Milpitas, San Jose and Santa Clara in the County of Santa Clara (the "Silicon Valley Extension").
+The Silicon Valley Extension is being implemented in two phases.
+The first phase, the SVBX, consists of the tenmile extension south from the Warm Springs/South Fremont station to the Milpitas and Berryessa/North San José stations.
+The SVBX was completed in Fiscal Year 2019-20, and revenue service to the Milpitas and Berryessa/North San José stations began on June 13, 2020.
+The second phase consists of a six-mile extension from the Berryessa/North San José station, and will include a five-mile subway through downtown San Jose, four new BART stations and a yard and shop complex at the Santa Clara terminus.

-Silicon Valley Program.
-The BART Silicon Valley Program (formerly referred to as the Silicon Valley Rapid Transit, or SVRT, Project) is a planned 16-mile extension of the regional BART System from BART's Warm Springs station in Fremont to the cities of Milpitas, San Jose and Santa Clara in the County of Santa Clara (the "Silicon Valley Program").
-The Silicon Valley Program is being financed and implemented by VTA in accordance with the VTA - BART Comprehensive Agreement executed on November 19, 2001 (the "Comprehensive Agreement").
-The Comprehensive Agreement outlines responsibilities between the two agencies concerning the planning, design, construction, management, financing, operation and maintenance of such extension.
-The parties are in discussions regarding a proposed operations and maintenance agreement that would address changes regarding the roles and responsibilities of the parties in the ongoing operations, maintenance, costs and revenues of the extension.
-The parties contemplate that such an agreement will be executed prior to the start of revenue service and that it will require VTA to be responsible for all ongoing operating, maintenance and capital costs attributable to the extension, including a share of BART's core system capital costs, and to provide dedicated funding for such costs.
+The extension of BART into Santa Clara County is being financed and implemented by VTA in accordance with the VTA - BART Comprehensive Agreement executed on November 19, 2001 (the "Comprehensive Agreement").
+The Comprehensive Agreement outlines responsibilities between the two agencies concerning the planning, design, construction, management, financing, operation and maintenance of the extension.
+BART and VTA, in connection with the opening of the SVBX, executed a VTA/BART Operations and Maintenance Agreement, dated as of May 22, 2020 specifying the roles and responsibilities of the parties in the ongoing operations, maintenance, costs and revenues of the extension.
+The agreement requires VTA to be responsible for funding subsidies for the ongoing operating, maintenance and capital costs attributable to the extension, including a share of BART's core system capital costs, and to provide dedicated funding for such costs.
+VTA, BART and U.S. Bank National Association, as trustee, executed the 2008 Measure B Sales Tax Trust Agreement, dated as of May 22, 2020 in order to provide to BART a pledge of sales tax revenues from VTA as the dedicated funding source for such subsidy obligations.